 Applications go through the Diocesan Education Office.

 Once appointed, you receive a diocesan induction pack covering the Trustee structure, the CSI framework and the duties of governors.
 The Diocesan Education team runs governor training sessions across the year.
 The Catholic Education Service offers further national training, including modules on Catholic life, RE leadership and admissions.
-Carol Morgan and the wider School Support Officer team coordinate training.
+The School Support Officer team coordinate training.
 Many of them are former or current Denominational Inspectors and bring direct CSI insight.

-You will also be invited to attend annual gatherings hosted by the Education Office and Canon David Roberts, the Episcopal Vicar to Education.
+You will also be invited to attend annual gatherings hosted by the Education Office and the Episcopal Vicar to Education.

 The Catholic Church has always seen education as a way to be able to witness to the faith in the saving work of Jesus Christ in a convincing and gentle way.

 Bishop Davies' words frame what governors are protecting.
-Catholic schools are not just good schools that happen to be Catholic.
-They are places where the faith is taught, witnessed and lived.
+Catholic schools are places where the faith is taught, witnessed and lived, which makes them more than simply good schools that happen to have a Catholic heritage.
 Foundation governors are the people who keep that promise alive across boards, budgets and policy decisions.

-To register interest, email education@dioceseofshrewsbury.org or write to the Education Office, 2 Park Road South, Prenton, Wirral CH43 4UX.
-Telephone 0151 652 9855.
+To register interest, use the Education Office contact listed below or write to the Education Office, 2 Park Road South, Prenton, Wirral CH43 4UX.
 The Diocese is the Shrewsbury Roman Catholic Diocesan Trust, registered charity 234025.